I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Claiming Missed Tax Refunds

-If you suspect a tax refund is owed, file your return within three years of the original due date to claim it.
+If you suspect a tax refund is owed, file your return within three years of the original due date to claim refunds.
 After this period, the IRS keeps your refund permanently.
 There is no penalty for failing to file if you are due a refund, but missing the deadline forfeits the refund.

 Act quickly to ensure you receive any entitled refunds.